virajvaidya/CAPM/README.md

-# Capital Asset Pricing Model
+# :dollar: Capital Asset Pricing Model :bar_chart:

 Alpha and beta calculations of the ASX stocks of ten relatively new-on-the-block technology companies doing interesting work in the AI and ML and general technology space.